+Waste Connections is the third-largest non-hazardous solid waste services company in North America.
 The company provides collection, transfer, recycling, and disposal of solid waste in secondary markets across North America.
-It is a leading provider of non-hazardous E&P, waste treatment, recovery and disposal services in a few of the natural resource producing areas in the U.S.
+It is a leading provider of non-hazardous E&P, waste treatment, recovery, and disposal services in a few of the natural resource producing areas in the U.S.

 - Opportunity Score: 61

 - Ticker: TSE:WCN